Read and write data on external systems

 # SQL statement

-statement "SELECT USERID, PASSWORD FROM USERIDS WHERE USERID = ?";
+statement "SELECT username, password FROM USERIDS WHERE username = ?";

 # Query argument binding in order